JordanMajd/code-for-aubrey/README.md

 This project turns your github profile's public commit history into the text `AUBREY <3`.

-If you like or are using this config, please give it a :star: for motivation :)
+If you like or are using this project, please give it a :star: for motivation :)

 Example: